-- The resources and capabilities of the applicant organization to support the proposed services. - The extent to which project personnel are qualified by training and experience to provide telehealth technical service. - The extent to which the applicant organization has demonstrated its ability to provide technical assistance and leadership to rural communities. - The extent to which the applicant organization demonstrates experience in providing telehealth technical assistance services, as evidenced by the size of the program, their years of experience in providing services, and publications/documents demonstrating expertise.
+- The extent to which project personnel are qualified by training and experience to provide the proposed services. - The resources and capabilities of the applicant organization to support the proposed services. - The extent to which the applicant organization (and consortium, if applicable) demonstrates experience in providing telehealth technical and policy assistance services, as evidenced by the size and scope of their program, their years of experience in providing services, and publications/documents demonstrating expertise. - The description of the applicant's capacity to obtain key staffing and begin work immediately at start of the period of performance.